You can calculate the ‘Return on Investment’ (ROI) of a quality improvement initiative using the financial benefits and costs data from the project.

 Collecting this information will help you to develop a clear evidence base on which to build your business case for change.

 Estimating what an improvement initiative will cost to implement and sustain provides data for the costs element of the calculation.
-Calculating the benefits throughout the life of a project is often required as part of the continuous review of the project status and to inform the decision is the project continues, refined or closed.
+Calculating the benefits throughout the life of a project is often required as part of the continuous review of the project status and to inform the decision as to where the project continues, is refined or closed.